jjc914/ps-calendar/README.md

-# Powerschool Calendar App
+# PowerSchool Calendar App
-Powerschool Calendar App is a application developed for Chinese International School that easily connects the Powerschool calendar to Google Calendar.
+PowerSchool Calendar App is a application developed for Chinese International School that easily connects the PowerSchool calendar to Google Calendar.

 ## Usage Endpoints
 ```bash